pixelspark/catena/Implementation.md

 A transaction can execute if the required privileges exist after processing of the block previous to the one it is part of.
 A transaction hence cannot depend on privileges created in the same block.
 When a transaction cannot execute due to missing privileges, it is simply ignored.

-A hash of the invoker's public key is stored in `user` instead of the real public key.
+The SHA-256 hash of the invoker's public key is stored in `user` instead of the real public key.
 This ensures that the public key only becomes known when it is used for the first time, mitigating possible future attacks against (weak) public keys.
 A similar protection is present in Bitcoin (where transaction outputs are linked to a hash of the receiver's address).